mkh1n/frontend-project-12/README.md

 - **Bootstrap**: A framework for creating responsive and mobile-first web applications.
 - **Socket.io**: A library for implementing web sockets.
 - **i18next**: A library for internationalization and localization.
-- **Censorship** - Every swear word is censored using a special library.
 - **@hexlet/chat-server**: The server-side part of the chat.

 ## Demonstration